hylo-lang/specification/spec.md

 3. A `let` parameter of a `sink` parameter may have a default value.

 4. A default value must be a non-consuming expression.
 A default value to a `sink` parameter must evlauate to an escapable object.

+## Capture lists

+1. Capture lists have the form:

+    ```ebnf
+    capture-list ::=
+      '[' binding-decl (',' binding-decl)* ']'

+2. The bindings of a capture list may not have access or member modifiers.

 # Statements